neilramaswamy/structured-streaming/docs/guides/stateful/watermarks.md

 Let's see how this is useful.
 Suppose you define an [aggregation operator](../stateful/aggregation.md) that aggregates data for non-overlapping 5 minute windows and the watermark delay is 1 minute.
 If the largest event time processed in a micro-batch is 4:02 PM and the watermark delay is 1 minute, then we should have received all events before 4:01pm.
 That is our watermark, and it tells that all data before 4:01pm had been received.
 Then, the 3:55pm to 4:00pm window could never receive new records, and the aggregation operator could safely emit that window's aggregate value downstream.

-Until a time window for stateful operations is closed, records are buffered and intermediate results are stored using a [state store](../stream_options/state_stores.md).
-The longer the delay specified by the watermark, the larger the size of the intermediate state data.
-Records arriving too late are dropped.
+Stateful operators use the watermark to determine how long to hold state, which is stored using a [state store](../stream_options/state_stores.md).
+The longer the delay specified by the watermark, the longer the state is held onto.

 ## Watermark general principles